broken-byte/HR_test_environment_with_solutions/readMe.md

-I specify the problem in the readMe file, store the test data in the test_resources directory, sometimes have a final formatted solution for the hacker rank IDE if Hacker Rank is picky with the solution in the hacker_rank_submission.py file, and have my regular solutions in the two .py files:
+I specify the problem in the readMe file, store the test data in the test_resources directory, sometimes have a final formatted solution for the hacker rank IDE if Hacker Rank is picky with the solution in the hacker_rank_submission.py file, and have my solutions in the two .py files:

 1. brute_force.py:
 Has the brunt solution that likely doesn't meet the time complexity